schang412/cocotbext-spi/README.md

 from cocotbext.spi import SpiConfig

 spi_config = SpiConfig(
     word_width = 16,       # number of bits in a SPI transaction
     sclk_freq  = 25e6,     # clock rate in Hz
-    cpol       = False,  # clock idle polarity cpha       = True,   # clock phase (CPHA=True means data sampled on second edge) msb_first  = True,   # the order that bits are clocked onto the wire data_output_idle = 1,# the idle value of the MOSI or MISO line frame_spacing_ns = 1 # the spacing between frames that the master waits for or the slave obeys
+    cpol       = False,    # clock idle polarity cpha       = True,     # clock phase (CPHA=True means data sampled on second edge) msb_first  = True,     # the order that bits are clocked onto the wire data_output_idle = 1,  # the idle value of the MOSI or MISO line frame_spacing_ns = 1,  # the spacing between frames that the master waits for or the slave obeys
                            #       the slave should raise SpiFrameError if this is not obeyed.
-)
+    ignore_rx_value = None # MISO value that should be ignored when received )
 ```